zX3no/zX3no/README.md

 * Setup Oh my Posh
 * Stop using Google Sheets (It's too laggy, and my dark theme is scuffed)
 * Find a better: Image Editor, Screenshot program, hex editor
+* Simplify reinstall for mpd and ncmpcpp | maybe a script for this
 * Get a better To Do list